Rohit7814/contactMangement_app/README.md

 ---

-Thank you for choosing **Contact-Meeno** for your contact management needs.
-If you have any questions or need further assistance, please don't hesitate to contact us at tusharaggarwal274@gmail.com.
+Thank you for choosing **ContactManagementApp** for your contact management needs.
+If you have any questions or need further assistance, please don't hesitate to contact us at knandarohit@gmail.com.
 We hope you find our application both helpful and user-friendly!